Capstone-auto-grader/auto-grader/README.md

 # Capstone auto grader

-This is a modification meant to prompt deployment to master
+This branch is focused on allowing the user to reset their password